ewensyee/SQL_Project_Data_Analysis/README.md

-TODO: Update contents to this later
+TODO: add more content to this